Our experts have put together seven simple things you can do to change how you spend and manage your money.

 The higher your credit rating, the better your chances of getting a mortgage, car finance, or loan.
 You’ll be offered lower interest rates too.

 Check your credit report at the Central Credit Register to find your credit rating.
 The report can also help you spot any problems and head off future issues.

 - Repay loans or credit on time and in full every month

 - Clear any high-interest loans or cards if possible

 Beware!
-Applying for too many financial products could bring your credit rating down, so use a broker when applying for a mortgage or finance to reduce the number of separate credit applications.
+Applying for too many financial products could bring your credit rating down, so use a broker when applying for a mortgages, loans or credit to reduce the number of separate credit applications.

 - 7. Spend wisely

-- Spread spending costs: If you’ve a large purchase to make or know your cash flow will be hit hard for a couple of months, consider a 0% purchase card to spread the cost interest-free.
+- Spread purchase costs: If you have a large purchase to make or know your cash flow will be hit hard for a couple of months, consider a 0% purchase card to spread the cost interest-free.

 - Shop around: Whether you’re making that big-ticket purchase or a small treat, never grab the first price you see.
 Always price match and take a little extra time to find the best price.